arctadapt/arctadapt/README.md

+I'll help you add Dart to your mobile development skills section.
+Here's an updated version of your README with Dart added:

 # Mochamad Syami Hardyana
 > "Life is just a dance with the shadow of death, every second that passes, we get closer to inevitable death."

-## About Me
+## About Me 👨‍💻

-👨‍💻 Fullstack Developer | 🎨 Graphic Designer
+Fullstack Developer | 🎨 Graphic Designer
 Passionate about creating efficient and beautiful digital solutions.
 Always learning, always improving.

 ## Skills